technikhil314/technikhil314/README.md

 I am a web developer and devops enthusiast.
 I like automating mechanical/repetitive tasks.
 I dont have a formal computer science degree.

-I have my own open source projects mainly in angular and nodejs space.
+I have my own open source projects mainly in react, angular and nodejs space.
+I am interested in media + web integration especially webrtc and video processing.

 You can find more about me on my [portfolio site](https://technikhil314.netlify.app/).